I add to my Julius Caesar lesson plans every semester! Why? I love teaching Julius Caesar!

 Of all literature, Julius Caesar may be my favorite to teach.
 The deception, the plotting, the powerful speeches, and the memorable lines make it fun for me and students.
 When teachers love what they teach, students get involved and enjoy the material.
+I’ve brainstormed and implemented many Julius Caesar project ideas, but today, I’m only giving you the ones that been incredibly successful.

 I may have taught Julius Caesar more than any other piece of literature and have years of acquiring materials.
 What I include in my Julius Caesar lesson plans are below, and you should be able to incorporate most of these ideas into any unit.
 Enjoy!

 - Show students that movies and books today model many Shakespearean plays.
 A student told me that the movie “Mean Girls” was modeled after Julius Caesar.
 I have still never seen the movie, but many students bring up that point.
 There is some validity to the connection.
+Anytime I can connect a difficult process (like teaching Julius Caesar) to students’ lives, I take the opportunity.

 - Help students with characters.
 Many characters have similar names.
 Make a character list or print one.
 Normally, I make anchor charts for married people (Brutus and Portia), then conspirators, then the sides of the war.
+Making an anchor chart is normally one of my first Julius Caesar activities.

 - Explain different uses of words.
 For instance, men reference each other as “lovers,” but they really mean “friends.”
 The conspirators accuse Caesar of being “ambitious” which today is generally a positive word.
 During the play, Caesar is ambitious for power, and this has a negative meaning.